L-Blondy/tw-colors/README.md

 ## Why

-Tailwind's default dark variant can be impractical to use.
-Forgetting to include a "dark" variant in your styles can cause your app to break.
+To implement a dark theme using Tailwind's dark mode feature, it is necessary to manually add dark variant styles throughout the application, which can be a time-consuming and complex process.

 This package allows you to easily add **multiple color themes** to your Tailwind app with just **one className**.
 This means you don't have to add variants everywhere, and your app will be more maintainable.